jer033/immersion/README.md

 - regsuccess.php

 TO BE DONE:
-- Create a login and logout page
-- CHange the link in regsuccess.php to login.php
-- Host MySQL for the feedback form
+- Host MySQL for the 2nd feedback form

 DAILY LOGS